 Fear the appearance of Jesus – “Do not be

-afraid,” is the first thing spoken in an angelic visitation, or in this case Jesus
+afraid,” is the first words spoken in an angelic visitation, or in this case Jesus

-for the disciples to be afraid of Jesus, but that is not true with demonic
+for the disciples to be afraid of Jesus, but the demonic world doesn't believe

-visitations; they want us to be afraid of them; fear is their environment of
+the same way; they want us to be afraid of them, for fear is their environment of

 angelic visitations that when an angel tells us not to be afraid, we stop